Water and Land Restoration

 The Ethiopian Highland is the Legendary Water Provider

 However, this primary Ethiopian source of the Nile River is only one of several Ethiopian rivers that contribute to the total water in the Nile.
-Consequently, the total amount of water delivered from the Ethiopian Highland to the Nile is clearly more than only the water from the Blue Nile: the fundamental and historical source of the legendary Nile River.
+Consequently, the total amount of water delivered from the Ethiopian Highland to the Nile is enriched by further waterways than only the water from the Blue Nile: this main contributor and fundamental historical source of the legendary Nile River.

 Humankind's High-Tech Together